Lanfei/gulp-file-rev/README.md

 ##### options.prefix

-The prefix to prepended to the file path.
+The prefix to prepended to the file path, which is usually used to prepend the CDN host. *Please notice that you should set `options.cwd` properly.*

 Type: `String`